gtker/wow_messages/wowm_language/src/spec/tags.md

 * `<build>` is the exact build number of the client.
 Often different between localizations.
 * `*` means all known versions.

+Multiple versions separated by a space are allowed.

 For example
 ```rust,ignore
 struct S {